Interest rate stays at 5.25%: what does it mean for you?

 Or how ahead of the June 2023 meeting the vast majority of experts expected the increase to be 0.25%, not the larger 0.5% that happened.
 Another was that we’d have absolutely reached 6% overall during 2023.
 Again, it didn’t happen.

 And this rollercoaster of predictions is a regular thing.
-Just a few months ago there was talk of five cuts to the base rate in 2024 starting this March.
-That obviously didn’t happen.
+At the start of this year there was talk of five cuts to the base rate in 2024 starting this March.
+That obviously still hasn’t happened months later.

 So always take the following with a pinch of salt.
 But here’s the current thinking.